The Quilter Foundation

 Paul Feeney, CEO, the Quilter Foundation and Chair of The Quilter Foundation

 "We know that young adult carers are more likely to fall behind, be bullied and suffer from anxiety and depression.
 The impact of caring at this critical stage can severely impact their ability to prosper in adulthood.
 It’s amazing to have supported so many young adult carers already thanks to funds raised and time volunteered by Quilter employees.
 Funds raised for the partnership will continue to help us make a real difference to young carers' lives and achieve a step change in public understanding of caring responsibilities and attitudes towards young adult carers.”

-Svetlana Kirov, Director of Fundraising and Communications, Carers Trust
+Svetlana Kirov, Director of Fundraising, Carers Trust

 Keep up to date